Travel Budget for Fraser Island Visit Fraser Island on a Budget or Travel in Style

 Calculated from travelers like you

-• The average person spends about $20 (AU$32) on alcoholic beverages in Fraser Island per day.
+• The average person spends about $20 (AU$32) on nightlife and alcoholic beverages in Fraser Island per day.
 The more you spend on alcohol, the more fun you might be having despite your higher budget.

 • Alcohol2 Drinks for one day